 Combat

-- Combat (D) — armed and unarmed violence.
-Disciplines include Firearms, Melee, and others as appropriate.
+- Combat (D).
+Armed and unarmed violence.
+Example domains: Firearms, Melee, and Gunnery.

 Technical